AY2526S1-CS2103T-W12-1/tp/docs/DeveloperGuide.md

 The `Model` component,

-* stores the Maplet data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
+* stores the Maplet data i.e., all `Attraction`, `Itinerary`, and `Location` objects.
-* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as a unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes unmodifiable `ObservableList`s for attractions, itineraries, and locations so that the UI automatically updates when the data changes.
-* stores a `UserPref` object that represents the user’s preferences.
-This is exposed to the outside as a `ReadOnlyUserPref` objects.
+* stores a `UserPrefs` object that represents the user’s preferences.
+This is exposed to the outside as a `ReadOnlyUserPrefs` object.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <box type="info" seamless>

-**Note:** An alternative (arguably, a more OOP) model is given below.
-It has a `Tag` list in the `Maplet`, which `Person` references.
-This allows `Maplet` to only require one `Tag` object per unique tag, instead of each `Person` needing their own `Tag` objects.<br>
+**Note:** **Location references:** A `Location` stores the `Name` objects of the attractions it groups instead of duplicating full `Attraction` instances.
+This keeps locations lightweight while ensuring they stay consistent with the attraction list.
 <puml src="diagrams/BetterModelClassDiagram.puml" width="450" />

 </box>